Andy-set-studio/stalfos.io/01-css.md

 ### Sudo Decor

-This mixin will generate basic CSS to help you style out decorative sudo elements such as `:before` and `:after`.
+This mixin will dump basic CSS to help you style out decorative sudo elements such as `:before` and `:after`.

 Properties such as `content` and speak are `covered` with this mixin.